-New York City anti-harassment (e.g. sexual harassment /occupational sexism ) and anti-discrimination (sex/gender discrimination) laws are some of the most pro-employee, comprehensive civil rights laws in the country and with New York City having well over 3.5 million private sector employees and another 250,000 city employees there are nearly 15,000 sexual harassment or gender discrimination lawsuits filed in New York City every year.
+New York City anti-harassment (e.g. sexual harassment / sexism in the workplace ) and anti-discrimination (sex/gender discrimination) laws are some of the most pro-employee, comprehensive civil rights laws in the country and with New York City having well over 3.5 million private sector employees and another 250,000 city employees there are nearly 15,000 sexual harassment or gender discrimination lawsuits filed in New York City every year.
 Sexual harassment is a form of gender-based discrimination and No employee deserves to be harassed, discriminated against or mistreated at work.
 However, in New York City workplace gender discrimination, sexual harassment and occupational sexism occurs far to often and when it does you need an experienced and dedicated New York City sexual harassment attorney.
-Whether you are a man or a woman, regardless of your sexual orientation (Gay, Straight or Bi-Sexual), workplace sexual harassment is illegal.
+Whether you are a man or a woman, regardless of your sexual orientation (Gay, Straight or Bi-Sexual), workplace sexual harassment and sexism is illegal.
 However, with the right New York City sexual harassment lawyer in your court, and proper knowledge of New York & New York City sexual harassment laws, which protect your rights as an employee, you can fight back.

 When your are a victim of workplace sexual harassment whether in New York City, New Jersey or Philadephia the most difficult decision is the decision to no longer accept it.
 New York City sexual harassment lawyer Derek T. Smith can and will assist you through this difficult and confusing legal process by helping you to formulate your sexual harassment EEOC complaint, assisting you with the investigation stages of your sexual harassment EEOC complaint and, if necessary, vindicating your right to defend yourself from unlawful harassment through litigation in New York City, New York State, New Jersey or Philadephia courts.
 Verdicts in New York for sexual harassment, hostile work environment and other NYC workplace harassment claims can be high, and employers will often deny wrongdoing and will even protect employees who sexually harass to avoid having to pay damages.
 If you are experiencing sexual harassment or other unlawful workplace harassment contact the premier New York sexual harassment lawyer, Attorney Derek T. Smith.